thindil/bob/others/README.md

                      this script from the main project directory, not from here.
 * rules.aru        - configuration file with rules for check code with AdaControl.
+* tests.tcl        - Build and run the unit tests for the project. **Important:** run this script from the main project directory, not from here.